samfisherirl/Easy-Auto-GUI-for-AHK-v2/README.md

-# A modified version of 'Easy AutoGUI' for AHK-v2.
+#  'Easy AutoGUI' for AHK-v2.
-A GUI-Designer for basic and advanced creation.
+A modified version of Alguimist's 'Easy AutoGUI' GUI-Designer for basic and advanced creation.

 # Credits: